 At any time, if you or your baby needs assistance, please press the nurse button on the pillow speaker at your baby’s bedside.
 You will be connected to the clerk who will direct your request to the appropriate person.

-All personal belongings and bedding should be kept in the wardrobe, the cabinet, and drawers under the couch.
+All personal belongings and bedding should be kept in the wardrobe, the cabinet, and the 3-drawer nightstand.
+Please refrain from keeping personal belongings on the counter, with the exception of pumping supplies and bottles.

 The NICU team includes social workers who meet with all families to provide emotional support and referrals to community and financial resources.
+Child life specialists are available for your baby’s developmental needs, and can offer support to siblings who may need help understanding and adjusting to the NICU environment.
 In addition, Parent Hosts who have also had a baby in the NICU, are available to support and assist you.
 A Parent Host will take you on a short tour of our unit before the birth of your baby or as soon after your arrival as possible.
 She will provide you with information to help make your stay easier and to give you an opportunity to ask any non-medical questions you may have.
 There is a white Parent Information binder in each patient room that we encourage you to review.
 Visit our support and resources page for more information about support that is available to our families.

 There is a Family Center on the 2nd floor that is available to your family as a place to spend time away from the unit.
 Visit the Family Center page to learn more about the programs and services offered.
-The weekly Family Center schedule is also posted on the Parent Host door in the Family Lounge.
+The weekly Family Center schedule is also posted in the Family Lounge on the information board across from the laundry room.